 But of course, it is assumed that you should be able to extract additional discounts when negotiating at the dealership.

-After you have found a dealership worth your time (i.e. respectful, professional, sent you the window sticker in advance, and has a van that you’d like to purchase), it’s a great time to visit the dealership in person and test drive the van.
+After you find a dealership worth your time (i.e., respectful, professional, sent you the window sticker in advance, and has a van you’d like to purchase), it’s a great time to visit the dealership in person and test drive the van.

-If you’ve done the proper research and number crunching beforehand, you may be surprised just how confident you will be the moment you walk through the dealer’s doors.
+If you’ve done the proper research and number crunching beforehand, you may be surprised just how confident you will be when you walk through the dealer’s doors.
 I know I was!

-I already knew EXACTLY what vehicle I would be looking at, what the initial starting price would be for our negotiations, and what the price range I could expect to pay after additional dealer discounts.
+I already knew EXACTLY what vehicle I would be looking at, the initial starting price for our negotiations, and the price range I could expect to pay after additional dealer discounts.

 Getting Additional Dealer Discounts